 While Manhattan College can never repay our nation's collective debt of gratitude to our service members and their families, we make a special effort to welcome and support all military veterans, service members and dependents of those who have served.
 This starts with the admission process and continues on through graduation.
 The following information details the various processes you will need to complete as part of your application to Manhattan College.
-Learn more about our military and veteran support services at manhattan.edu/veterans.
+Visit this page to learn more about our military and veteran support services.

 In addition to the items required for freshman and transfer applications, veteran applicants must also provide the following documents.